ScottWoodhams/PS-UI-Exporter/README.md

 # Photoshop UI Exporter
-> Photoshop UXP pluing for exporting UI to be imported into the Unreal game engine
+> Photoshop UXP pluing for exporting UI to be imported into the Unreal game engine.
+Works in tandem with the [Unreal UI Importer](https://github.com/ScottWoodhams/UI-Importer-Unreal)

 ## Setup
 ```